“Accessible and inclusive playground – multi-use spinner” by Brisbane City Council is licensed under CC BY 2.0

-The PINC training programme consists of two theoretical guides for students of Education and Sports Sciences:
+The PINC training programme consists of four training guides for students of Education and Sports Sciences:

 A General Guide on Inclusive Processes in Education

 providing students with a deep understanding of the fundamentals of an inclusive education sensitive to children with disabilities.